-The governing board will undertake a regular Accessibility Audit.
-The audit will cover the following three areas:
+The governing board will, with the support of and through the actions of senior leaders in school, undertake regular Accessibility checks/audits.
+These checks will cover the following three areas:

 - Access to the curriculum the governing board will assess the extent to whichstudents with disabilities can access the curriculum on an equal basis with their peers. - Access to the physical environment the governing board will assess the extent to which students with disabilities can access the physical environment on an equal basis with their peers. - Access to information the governing board will assess the extent to which students with disabilities can access information on an equal basis with their peers.